eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 example to create a simple and understandable DDS network.
 The example proposed by this tutorial is using :code:`DDSHelloWorldExample` of *Fast DDS* repository.
-Be aware that the statistics module is not compiled and used by default by *Fast DDS* but it has to be specifically configured to run to send statistical data of an specific entity.
+Be aware that the statistics module is not compiled and used by default by *Fast DDS* but it has to be specifically configured to send statistical data of an specific entity.

 In order to execute this minimum DDS scenario where each entity publish its statistical data, follow these steps:

 #.
 Compile *Fast DDS* library with CMake option :code:`FASTDDS_STATISTICS` to activate the statistics module.
 #.
 Compile *Fast DDS* library with CMake option :code:`COMPILE_EXAMPLES` to build the examples.
 #.
-Have an working environment with *Fast DDS*, *Fast DDS Statistics Backend* and *Fast DDS Monitor* built.
+Have a working environment with *Fast DDS*, *Fast DDS Statistics Backend* and *Fast DDS Monitor* built.
 #.
 Use the environment variable :code:`FASTDDS_STATISTICS` to activate the statistics writers in the DDS execution.

 For further information about the Statistics configuration, please refer to